Apply for this licence

 If you’re leafletting about a small-scale cultural or community event you may be able to get reduced fees - check with your local council.

-When you don’t need permission
+When you do not need permission

 - in letterboxes